BuilderIO/builder/plugins/algolia/README.md

 ![Installation screenshot](https://cdn.builder.io/api/v1/image/assets%2Fc323eb63ba4f413fb404381a691aff97%2Fc15c13b0d4c84a2da793df52f0564b42)

 The page will reload, asking you to enter in your Algolia account credentials.
-You can find your Account Id in the URL of the URL of the Algolia dashboard or in the top left of your dashboard:
+You can find your Account Id in the URL of the Algolia dashboard or in the top left of your dashboard:
 `https://www.algolia.com/apps/<account-id>/dashboard`

 You'll need to create an Algolia API key and ensure that it has the correct [ACL permissions](https://www.algolia.com/doc/guides/security/api-keys/#rights-and-restrictions), most importantly `addObject`, `deleteObject` and `search`.